Brennan Johnson: Senior career

 In September 2020, Johnson was called up to the senior Wales squad for the first time.
 Johnson made his Wales debut in a 0–0 draw against the United States (US) on 12 November 2020.
 He made his first start for Wales against Finland on 1 September 2021, in which he was fouled and won a penalty.
 This chance was taken by Wales teammate Harry Wilson but blocked by Finland keeper Carljohan Eriksson.
 Johnson scored his first goal for Wales on 11 June 2022 in a 1–1 UEFA Nations League draw against Belgium.

 In November 2022, Johnson was named in the Wales squad for the 2022 FIFA World Cup in Qatar.
 This was the first time the nation had qualified for the tournament since the 1958 FIFA World Cup.
 The team's first match of the campaign was a 1–1 draw against the US on 21 November 2022, where Johnson was substituted on for Neco Williams in the 78th minute.
 He made an attempt at goal from the right side of the box which was saved by US goalkeeper Matt Turner.
 Their next match was a 2–0 defeat to Iran, where Johnson was substituted onto the pitch for Connor Roberts in the 57th minute.
 The final match of the campaign for Wales was a 3–0 defeat against England.
 This was the Welsh men's national team's second time facing England in a major tournament, the first being six years prior in the UEFA Euro 2016, and Johnson's first time against the team.
 Johnson was substituted onto the field for Gareth Bale in the 46th minute.
-This ended Wales' World Cup 2022 campaign with Wales at the bottom of their group with 1 point.
+This ended Wales' World Cup 2022 campaign with Wales at the bottom of their group with 1 point..
+On 26 March 2024, he missed one of the two penalties that Wales missed as Wales lost the shoot-out against Bosnia and Herzegovina in the FIFA World Cup 2026 qualifying play-off semi-final and failed to advance to the final tournament.